daystar7777/PhiLang/README.md

-# PhiLang
+# PhiLang(ΦLang)

-*PhiLang* is a programming language targeting stable and multi-threaded programs or tutorial purpose for newbie.
+*PhiLang(ΦLang)* is a programming language targeting stable and multi-threaded programs or tutorial purpose for newbie.

 ### Examples